-La Crosse Alarm Clock Charging Station- charge 2 phones!
+DOUBLE DUTY- La Crosse Alarm Clock Charging Station for 2 phones!

 So I was at my local Costco in Taiwan and found this La Crosse Alarm Clock Charging Station which goes for $35 USD or sale $20 on Amazon, 54 Canadian tokens and about 500 nt here.
-If you use our affiliate links and it comes up, it helps us here, thanks!
+If you grab one, please use our affiliate links for

 There’s a space for 2 AAA batteries, not included, but it ships with an AC adapter, and that plugs in the side snugly and won’t fall out.
 And surprisingly the display looks as good as the sticker, which is unexpected and cool.
 There’s just two brightness levels, full, dim, or off.
 The display stays on the whole time.